octobercms/docs/services-collections.md

     ]
     */

-The `where` method uses strict comparisons when checking item values.
-Use the [`whereLoose`](#where-loose) method to filter using "loose" comparisons.
+The `where` method uses "loose" comparisons when checking item values, meaning a string with an integer value will be considered equal to an integer of the same value.
+Use the [`whereStrict`](#method-wherestrict) method to filter using "strict" comparisons.

 <a name="method-wherestrict"></a>
 #### `whereStrict()` {.collection-method}